Best High-Yield Savings Accounts — January 2025

 Most high-yield savings accounts are federally insured, keeping your savings secure if your bank or credit union fails.
 If you open an account through a bank, the FDIC will protect up to $250,000 in individual deposit accounts and up to $250,000 for each person’s share of joint accounts.
 For accounts opened with a credit union, the NCUA will protect up to $250,000 per credit union member (whether in an individual or a joint account.

-Unlike CDs in which your cash is locked away for a fixed period of time, high-yield savings accounts let you easily access the funds in your account.
+Unlike CDs in which your cash is locked away for a fixed period, high-yield savings accounts let you easily access the funds in your account.
 For this reason, they're good options for short-term savings goals or emergency funds.
 Plus, sometimes these accounts offer a savings account bonus, putting more money in your pocket.

 Pros and cons of high-yield savings accounts

-As with all savings vehicles, there are both pros and cons associated with high-yield savings accounts.
-It's important to compare all aspects of an account before opening it.
+As with all savings products, there are pros and cons associated with high-yield savings accounts.
+It's important to compare all aspects of an account to make sure it meets your needs before opening it.

 • Higher APYs: Since high-yield savings accounts have higher APYs than traditional savings accounts, you’ll accrue more interest over time.
 Plus, interest in these accounts is compounded daily.